Typhoon Vicente: Philippines

 The depression caused widespread rains and gusty winds in Luzon and Visayas region due to the enhancement of southwest monsoon.
 On July 20, classes were suspended from pre-school to high school level due to heavy rain and severe flooding.
 Some were stranded to their offices and residents were advised to seek in higher ground.
 About eleven provinces in Luzon were hoisted the signal warnings as the depression crossed extreme northern Luzon.
 Rainfall exceeding 40 mm/h was recorded under the 400 diameter of the depression.
-On the same time, Philippine Atmospheric, Geophysical and Astronomical Services Administration released a red warning throughout Metro Manila and nearby provinces as the depression is expected to pour down a 3 - 4pm equivalent rainfall of Typhoon Ketsana of 2009.
+On the same time, Philippine Atmospheric, Geophysical and Astronomical Services Administration released a red warning throughout Metro Manila and nearby provinces as the depression was expected to pour down a 3 - 4pm equivalent rainfall of Typhoon Ketsana of 2009.
 Classes in tertiary level were cancelled.
 Airports and seaports were advised to not engage with the weather as zero visibility in air and sea was expected.
 Gale warnings were also released.
 At least 2 people died and 6 others were officially missing.